weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueManager.md

 > **delete**(`queue`): `Promise`\<`void`\>

-Deletes a specific queue.

-This method removes a queue and all its associated data from the system.
+Deletes a queue and all its data.
-The deletion process is comprehensive and includes validation checks to ensure the queue can be safely deleted.

 ##### Parameters

 ###### queue

-The name or parameters for the queue to be deleted
+Queue name (string) or { name, ns }

 `string` | [`IQueueParams`](../interfaces/IQueueParams.md)